Publications / Medi-Cal Waivers and State Plan Amendments

 These fact sheets are part of CHCF’s Medi-Cal Explained series.
 The series provides an overview of the program, including the people it serves, the services it provides, and how it is organized, managed, and financed.

-Waivers and State Plan Amendments Defined
+Waivers and State Plan Amendments

 When a state wants to substantially change how it operates its Medicaid program, it must apply to change its State Plan by submitting a State Plan Amendment (SPA) to CMS for approval.
+SPAs have no time limit and are in effect until either the state further amends the State Plan or federal changes necessitate an amendment.